alexanderhale/home-assistant/README.md

 ```

 ## Install Home Assistant
-The prerequisites are now in place to install Home Assistant.
-Home Assistant Core is a Python package, available from the PyPi package repository.
-Here are the commands to run to install it:
+The prerequisites are now in place to install the Home Assistant package from the PyPi Python package repository:
 ```bash
 # create a virtual environment (optional, but recommended)
 python -m venv hass